gvalvano/sdtnet/README.md

 # Spatial Decomposition and Transformation Network (SDTNet)

+# Code will be out soon!

 **Tensorflow implementation of SDTNet**

-Code (will be out soon!) for reproducing results in the paper:
+Code for reproducing the results in the paper:

 > Valvano, G., Chartsias, A., Leo, A., & Tsaftaris, S. A.,
 > *Temporal Consistency Objectives Regularize the Learning of Disentangled Representations*, MICCAI Workshop on Domain Adaptation and Representation Transfer, 2019.